A Model and Survey of Distributed Data-Intensive Systems: Data Management Systems

 Being conceived for interactive use, all DMSs offer synchronous APIs to invoke jobs from the driver program.
 Many also offer asynchronous APIs that allow the driver to invoke multiple jobs and receive notifications of their results when they terminate.
 A common approach to reduce the cost of communication when starting jobs from a client-side driver is batching multiple invocations together, which is offered in some NoSQL systems such as MongoDB~\cite{chodorow:2013:MongoDB} and Redis~\cite{macedo:2011:Redis}.

 Several DMSs can interact with active sources and sinks.
 Active sources push new data into the system, leading to insertion or modification of state elements.
 Sinks register to state elements of interest (e.g., by specifying a key or a range of keys) and are notified upon modification of such elements.
-In some cases, the communication with sources and sinks plays a central role in the system definition: for instance, the Redis~\cite{macedo:2011:Redis} official documentation presents the system as both a key-value store and an efficient publish-subscribe messaging system that notifies subscribers (sinks) when the values associated to keys change.

 DMSs greatly differ in terms of deployment strategies, which are vastly influenced by the coordination protocols that govern replication, group atomicity and isolation.
 NoSQL systems do not offer group atomicity and isolation.
 Those designed for cluster deployment typically use blocking (synchronous or semi-synchronous) replication protocols.
 Those that support wide area deployments either use coordination-free (asynchronous) replication protocols that reduce durability and consistency guarantees, or employ a hybrid strategy, with synchronous replication within a data center and asynchronous replication across data centers.
-Many NewSQL systems claim to support wide area deployments while offering strong consistency replication, group atomicity and isolation.
+Many NewSQL systems claim to support wide area deployments while offering strong consistency, group atomicity and isolation.
 We review their implementation strategies to achieve this result in \s{systems_db:newsql}.

 \paragraph{Jobs}